-- A statement of Education Philosophy - A record of engagement in 10 MERIT Rounds seminars.
-Full-time course-based students completing the program in one year are required to attend 60% of the MERIT rounds over the period of their enrollment. - The final assignments associated with each of the students' five (5) completed courses. - The Education Research /Innovation Proposal.
+- A statement of Education Philosophy - A record of engagement in 10 HSED-approved seminars.
+Full-time course-based students completing the program in one year are required to attend at least 6 seminars over the period of their enrollment. - The final assignments associated with each of the students' five (5) completed courses (the "artefacts"). - The Education Research Proposal.

 Each of these elements are described in detail below.
-Please ensure that you review these descriptions prior to beginning the Capstone Portfolio process as this information is essential to the successful completion of the Capstone Portfolio requirements.
+Please ensure that you review these descriptions prior to beginning the Capstone Portfolio process.
 For an overview of the learning activities, components, submission process, and assessment of each of these four components, please refer to Section 3.6, and to Appendix B.